stackbit-projects/selvicapital-bb357/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: Rent Pittsburgh
-    content: |
+    content: >
-      Find rentals in the Pittsburgh area
+      Navigate the Pittsburgh rental market by searching rental listings and reviews of landlords and management companies.
   - section_id: about
     type: section_content
     title: About